jordanhillis/pvekclean/README.md

 ## Features

 * Removes old PVE kernels from your system
-* Abilitiy to schedule PVE kernels to automatically be removed on a daily/weekly/monthly basis
+* Ability to schedule PVE kernels to automatically be removed on a daily/weekly/monthly basis
 * Run a simple pvekclean command for ease of access
 * Support for the latest Proxmox versions and PVE kernels